AtangaEmma/running-notes/LINUX-2-README.md

     you will work with your team to develop, test, builded, review, secure, deploy, access, maintain, manage and minitor applications

-As we said, all this is done by using computerise automated solutions, so generally, if we use computerised solutions, this means computers are involve
+As we said, all this is done by using computerized automated solutions, so generally, if we use computerised solutions, this means computers are involve
  The big question here now is what types of computers are involve?